53 Different Types of Beetles in Michigan

 The distinctive feature is the pair of long, curved mandibles used for defense and fighting.
 Male Stag Beetles are known for locking their mandibles with other males during mating season.

-Most times, the Longhorn Beetle is a shiny, dark-brown beetle that can be found all over North America.
+Most of the time, the Longhorn Beetle is a shiny, dark-brown beetle that can be found all over North America.
 They are one of the largest beetles found in the US, growing up to four inches long.

 The Rhinoceros Beetle is one of Michigan’s most recognizable types of beetles due to its size and pointy horn on its head.